markus-lassfolk/rutos-starlink-failover/Starlink-RUTOS-Failover/README.md

 # Advanced Starlink Failover & Monitoring for RUTOS/OpenWrt

-This repository contains a collection of scripts designed to create a highly robust, proactive, and intelligent multi-WAN failover system on a Teltonika RUTOS or other OpenWrt-based router.
+This directory contains a collection of scripts designed to create a highly robust, proactive, and intelligent multi-WAN failover system on a Teltonika RUTOS or other OpenWrt-based router.
 It uses the Starlink gRPC API to make real-time decisions about connection quality, providing a much more seamless experience than standard ping-based checks alone.

 Standard failover systems typically rely on simple ping tests to determine if a connection is "down."
 This approach is inadequate for satellite internet like Starlink, which can suffer from unique issues such as temporary obstructions, micro-outages, or periods of high latency even while the basic connection remains active.
 This project transforms a simple reactive system into a proactive one that can anticipate problems and gracefully switch to a backup connection before the user's experience is significantly impacted.

 ## Features
 This solution offers a suite of advanced features to create a truly resilient mobile internet setup.

 * **Proactive Quality Monitoring:** Instead of waiting for a total failure, the system actively queries Starlink's internal API for key performance indicators: